How Much Do You Get Paid to Donate Sperm? All Your Questions Answered

 You do, in fact, earn money.
 (Not nearly as much as its counterpart, egg donation, but it won’t take the same toll on your body, either.)

-Like everything else about becoming a sperm donor, the amount of money you make varies depending on the sperm bank or donation center you work with.
+Like everything else about becoming a sperm donor, the amount of money you make varies depending on the sperm bank or donation center.

 So how much do you get paid to donate sperm?
 Here are some examples of compensation models: